Harmonic Knots

 \section{Abstract}

-The harmonic knot $\H(a,b,c)$ is parameterized as $K(t)= (T_a(t) ,T_b (t), T_c (t))$ where $a$, $b$ and $c$ are relatively coprime integers and $T_n$ is the degree $n$ Chebyshev polynomial of the first kind.
-We classify the harmonic knots $\H(a,b,c)$ for $ a \le 4. $ We show that the knot $\H (2n-1, 2n, 2n+1)$ is isotopic to $ \H (4, 2n-1, 2n+1)$ (up to mirror symmetry).
-We study the knots $\H(5,n,n+1)$ and give a table of the simplest harmonic knots. \pn {\bf keywords:}{ Polynomial curves, Chebyshev curves, rational knots, continued fractions}\\ {\bf Mathematics Subject Classification 2000:} 14H50, 57M25, 11A55, 14P99
+The harmonic knot $\H(a,b,c)$ is parametrized as $K(t)= (T_a(t) ,T_b (t), T_c (t))$ where $a$, $b$ and $c$ are pairwise coprime integers and $T_n$ is the degree $n$ Chebyshev polynomial of the first kind.
+We classify the harmonic knots $\H(a,b,c)$ for $ a \le 4. $ We study the knots $\H (2n-1, 2n, 2n+1),$ the knots $\H(5,n,n+1),$ and give a table of the simplest harmonic knots. \pn {\bf keywords:}{ Long knots, polynomial curves, Chebyshev curves, rational knots, continued fractions}\\ {\bf Mathematics Subject Classification 2000:} 14H50, 57M25, 11A55, 14P99